sdswoc/anime-tracking-extension/README.md

 You can track anime on Anilist or Kitsu.

 ## Installation Instructions
-- Download the latest release.
+- Download the source code and unzip it.
 - Open the chrome extensions page.
-- Drag the .crx file onto the page.
+- Enable developer mode.
+- Click the load unpacked button.
+- Browse to the unpacked extension and click open folder.
 - The extension is now installed.
 - In the new tab opened choose the tracking website you want to use.
 - Enter your credentials.